 What Services Are Available and What Is the Cost?

-Free: Scheduling and playback of tapes/DVDs produced in the WCTV studio or at another location.
+Free: Scheduling and playback of video files produced at another location.

-$5.00 WCTV supplies VHS tape or DVD disc and makes the copy of requested program.
+$5.00 WCTV supplies DVD disc and makes the copy of requested program.

 How Can I Express Myself on the Public Access Channel?